Patron: His Royal Highness The Prince of Wales

 A: Approach your own GP or specialist with BPA Form 115B.

 Q: I have obtained a doctor’s Form 115B stating I am fit to jump but am still concerned that I may not be fit to jump.
 What should I do?

 A: Do not jump unless you are happy to do so and to accept the risks that are always attached to a parachute jump.
 If you wish to discuss further, please contact the BPA Medical Adviser.
-The BPA Office can provide contact details for the BPA Medical Adviser.
+BPA HQ can provide contact details for the BPA Medical Adviser.

 Q: My doctor wants to charge me £80 for this medical but my friend’s doctor did his for only £10.
 Why don’t you have a low fixed price for this sort of thing?

 A: In Britain it is against the law to try to set a fixed price for this sort of service.
 It is between the doctor and applicant to negotiate a mutually acceptable fee.
 You are free to shop around.